InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-foundry.md

 You should already have a Foundry project set up, and have deployed your smart contract successfully.
 See the [deploy a smart contract using Foundry](./deploy-foundry.md) tutorial for how to do so.

-Optionally, but strongly recommended: You should also have verified your smart contract successfully.
+Optionally, but strongly recommended: You should also have successfully verified your smart contract.
 See the [verify a smart contract using Foundry](./verify-foundry.md) tutorial for how to do so.

 ## Invoke function - query

 Queries do not modify state, and are read-only operations.
-Thus smart contract state is not updated.
+So smart contract state is not updated.
-This means that there is no need for a wallet, signatures, or transaction fees (gas).
+Therefore, no wallets, signatures, or transaction fees (gas) are required.

 Use the following command to query the `value()` function: